webplatform/docs-wpd/Style_Guide/index.md

 You might also be interested in the [[WPD:Manual_Of_Style/Section_Guidelines | Section guidelines]] page, which outlines the guidelines for specific sections of pages.

+=Capitalization=
+Use capitals sparingly.
+Where the instance includes an abbreviation, a proper name, or camel case, keep the capitalization for those.

+;Page titles
+: Capitalize only the first word.
+: Example: '''Style manual''' (in other words, don't use this page as an example).
+: Example: '''What is CSS?'''
+;Section headings
+: Capitalize only the first word.
+: Example: '''Titles and headings''' (see below).
+: Example: '''Unicode characters in JavaScript files''' : Example: '''Information: what is CSS" (bad example, but you get the idea).
+;URLs
+: Do not capitalize
+: Example: '''tutorials/audio_tag''' (the underscore is generated for you).
+: Example: '''tutorials/using_getUserMedia'''

 =Titles and headings=

 ==Choose descriptive titles==